 ACCOUNTABILITY: How effectively are platforms enforcing their new principles, policies and terms of service?

-- Our latest research shows loopholes in the enforcement of Facebook policies, indicating a discrepancy in consistent enforcement.
+- We have also examined the loopholes in the enforcement of Facebook policies, locating a discrepancy in consistent enforcement.
 We especially point to the fact that labelling of fact-checked disinformation on hydroxychloroquine (HCQ) can easily be overturned and lead to similar stories circulating without any labelling or context.

 - September 2020, Avaaz reporting shows how loopholes in Facebook’s content moderation of labeled misinformation, which allows debunked messages to continue circulating on the platform after minor tweeks.